 All of our woodwork is designed and handcrafted at our own studio and workshop - nestled amongst mature spruce forest less than 3 miles from our front door.

 We also proudly stock a collection of fine British crafted goods.

 In 2009 my (soon to be) wife Marisa and I founded Method Studio; a designers & makers of highly detailed and finely crafted furniture and bespoke objects, from a tiny workshop on the outskirts of Linlithgow, near Edinburgh.

 Marisa's background is in architecture and design, and I'm a second generation woodworker - trained by my father, David, who still works closely with us today.

 For us, creating things is about as good as it gets.

 Like most people who start a business, we both had a good deal more passion, zeal and drive than actual understanding of what we were biting off.

 Good thing too.

-Our passionate aim was to bring timeless, elegant and very individual furniture and objects into the world.
-Contemporary pieces, with a clean, precise, almost architectural aesthetic - but crafted with the very best dramatic native hardwoods, sumptuous leather and precious metals available.
+Our focus was to bring very individual work into the world; contemporary design, with a clean, precise, almost architectural aesthetic - but traditionally crafted with dramatic native hardwoods, sumptuous leather and precious metals.

 Honest materials, with individual character, which would elevate our designs.